sharkgorawr/NT-Thermal/README.md

 You do not have to ask me to fork, make a translation or edit this mod.
 Feel free to make any contributions if you like!
-The Github Repository can be found here![github.com]
+The Steam workshop upload can be found [here](https://steamcommunity.com/sharedfiles/filedetails/?id=3648890424)!

 Patches:
 WARNING: Do not use any of the following patches if you are using Immersive Diving Gear and the same patch you are about to use below.